-In section 2 details on the Israeli bronze artefacts and on the experimental methodology are presented, together with the model for PCA analysis and data matrix decomposition.
-Section 3 deals with the presentation and discussion of the results of Raman spectroscopy measurements and of the PCA data processing.
-Eventually, in the concluding section the major achievements are summarised.
+In section 2, details of the Israeli bronze artefacts and the experimental methodology are presented, together with the model for PCA analysis and data matrix decomposition.
+Section 3 deals with the presentation and discussion of the results of the Raman spectroscopy measurements and the PCA data processing.
+Finally, in the concluding section, the major achievements are summarised.

 MATERIALS AND METHODS

-In this section the archaeological artefacts under investigation are described, as well as the main methodological issues and the performed data analysis.
+In this section, the archaeological artefacts under investigation are described as well as the main methodological issues and the data analysis performed.

 Archaeological artefacts under study

-The artefacts subject of this study were excavated in the archaeological site of Rakafot 54 near Beer-Sheva, in Israel, close to the border between Judea and Nabataea, involving a settlement dating back to the Roman period.
-The site dates back from the first century AD (Second Temple) period to the Bar Kochba revolt against Rome, in 135 AD.
+The artefacts that are the subject of this study were excavated in the Rakafot 54 archaeological site near Beer-Sheva, Israel, close to the border between Judea and Nabataea, involving a settlement dating back to the Roman period.
+The site dates from the first century AD (Second Temple) to the Bar Kochba revolt against Rome in 135 AD.